 Each program goes through a test group before it is released to the public.

-The test groups are done by people who are with the coaches in person, so it is a bit of a different ball game than someone starting out new who is doing the program virtually.
+The test groups are done by people with the coaches in person, so it is a bit of a different ball game than someone starting new doing the program virtually.

-When you do the videos, you are doing it with groups that have already gone through the entire program and are trained for all the moves.
+When you do the videos, you do it with groups that have already gone through the entire program and are trained for all the moves.